Artisan-Lab/foREST/README.md

  ## experiment

-The specific experimental procedure can be found in [experiment](https://github.com/Artisan-Lab/foREST/tree/master/experiment)
+The detailed experimental data can be found in [experiment](../../tree/master/experiment)

 ### BUG found